 Sonos — a company known for their speakers — is quietly becoming a player in the world of audio content.
 The company launched Sonos Radio earlier this year and last week investing in the studio that produced Demi Moore's series "Dirty Diana."

-The Santa Barbara-based manufacturer along with C Ventures sunk $6.4 million into QCODE, the Los Angeles podcast startup run by a former Creative Artists Agency talent agent.
+The Santa Barbara-based manufacturer led a $6.4 million Series A round into QCODE, the Los Angeles podcast startup run by a former Creative Artists Agency talent agent.
+C Ventures also joined the round.
 Sonos is taking a page from other tech giants that have been acquiring and investing heavily in small podcast studios.

 - Super Hi-Fi Hopes to Change Streaming Audio Using AI - dot.LA ›